iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Maximal Likelihood Estimator.md

 \right)
 $$

-Take note that, if $x_i$ is all ones or zero then then it's easy to solve.
+Take note that, if $x_i$ is all ones or zero then it's easy to solve.

 if $x_i$ are all zeros, then set $\theta = 0$ to maximize $\ln(1 - \theta)$, the only remaining term.